 An essence for alignment

-Another of the Bach flower essences, Rock Water, is wonderful to take here.
-It’s for those who constantly seek perfection, who set rigid goals with high expectations, and who use self-punishment when falling short of these self-created ideals.
+Bach flower essences, Rock Water, is wonderful to take here.
+It’s for those who constantly seek perfection.
+Who set rigid goals with high expectations.
+And who use self-punishment when falling short of these self-created ideals.
 Rock Water helps you release internal harshness and step back into flow.